adventurescga-blogs Nov 18, 2007 7:00 PM

 Whether or not your version says, "I tell myself" you can clearly see that David is reminding himself of things and truths in his life.
 David tells himself or reminds himself not to forget the good things of God, that he is forgiven, that he has been healed, that he is ransomed, and surrounded with love and mercy.
 This continues throughout the whole of Psalm 103.

-Our FYM team has three full weeks of ministry and a few days of debrief before heading back for Christmas break on December 15th.
-These next few weeks are very busy with the various churches, schools, after school clubs, youth clubs, and personal relationships etc. that we invest in each week.
+Our FYM team has three full weeks of ministry and a few days of debrief before heading back for Christmas break on December 15th.ย These next few weeks are very busy with the various churches, schools, after school clubs, youth clubs, and personal relationships etc. that we invest in each week.
 We are spread very thin and our schedules are very full.
 This morning I reminded the team that what happens over these next few weeks is very much dependent on what they choose.
-They can choose to complain and argue or they can say to themselves “Do everything without complain and arguing . . . .”
+They can choose to complain and argue or they can say to themselves "Do everything without complain and arguing . . . ."
 (Phil 2:14).
-They can choose to veg out or they can say to themselves, “push through and do your preparation” or “finish the assigned reading for today” etc.
+They can choose to veg out or they can say to themselves, "push through and do your preparation" or "finish the assigned reading for today" etc.

 Please be in prayer for our team over these final weeks of the fall semester.